-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries: NaiKun Wind Development Inc.("Devco"); NaiKun Wind Operating Inc.("Opco"); and NaiKun Wind Generating Inc.("Genco").
-During the fiscal year ended September 30, 2020 Devco was sold to Northland and both Opco and Genco were wound up into the Company.
+These consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, NaiKun Wind Development Inc.("Devco").
+During the fiscal year ended September 30, 2020 Devco was sold to Northland.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 All inter-company transactions and balances have been eliminated upon consolidation.